 The API Catalog plug-in lets you view API services that have been discovered by the API Mediation Layer.
-For more information about the API Mediation Layer, Discovery Service, and API Catalog, see Zowe overview on page 8.
+For more information about the API Mediation Layer, Discovery Service, and API Catalog, see API Mediation Layer Overview.

 Editor

 With the Zowe Editor you can create and edit files and view datasets on the system that Zowe serves.